TYPO3-Documentation/TYPO3CMS-Book-ExtbaseFluid/Documentation/a-CodingGuidelines/Index.rst

 developers as possible.

-You will notice that this is a big difference to the previous TYPO3 v4 (where the names are often abbreviated and inconclusive) making the dayly work and understanding of the code much easier.
+You will notice that this is a big difference to the previous TYPO3 v4 (where the names are often abbreviated and inconclusive) making the daily work and understanding of the code much easier.

 Generally, classes are written in ``UpperCamelCase`` and methods and variables are